COVID-19 Safety Protocols – Know before you Go!

 - Please taste responsibly.
 Make a plan to get home safely.

 - Festival events begin promptly.
-Seating for latecomers at formal sit-down tastings is not guaranteed and money will not be refunded.
+Seating for latecomers at sit-down seminars or lunches is not guaranteed and money will not be refunded.

 Words to the Wise

 - Buy early!
 Many events will sell out in advance.

 - Ticket limits may apply to some events.